Relational Algebra in DBMS

 The select operation extracts specific tuples from a relation.
 The select operation to be a filter that keeps only those tuples that satisfy a qualifying condition.
 Selection is denoted by the lower greek letter sigma (σ).

 The project operation is a unary operation that extracts attributes (columns) from a relation.
 If we are interested in only certain specific attributes of a relation, we use the project operation to project the relation over these attributes only.
 Projection is denoted by the Greek letter pi (π).

 The join operator allows to a combination of two relations to form a single new relation.
 The tuples from the operand relations that participate in the operation and contribute to the result are related.
 The join operation allows the processing of relationships existing between the operand relations.

 Different Types of join:

-(ii) Theta (θ) join : A general join condition is of the form :
+A general join condition is of the form :

 where each Condition is of the form Ai θ Bj .
 Here, Ai is an attribute of relation X. Bj is an attribute of relation Y. Here Ai and Bj have the same domain.
-The greek letter θ is one of the comparison operators ( =, <, ≤, >, ≥, #).
-A join operation with such a general join condition is called a Theta (θ) join.
+The Greek letter θ is one of the comparison operators ( =, <, ≤, >, ≥, #).
+A join operation with such a general join condition is also called a Theta (θ) join.

-(iv) Outer join : An Outer join is a type of equi join that is used to show all data from one table, even if corresponding data is not found in a second table.
-Outer join is commonly used with tables having one to many relationships (1: M).
+An Outer join is a type of equijoin that is used to show all data from one table, even if corresponding data is not found in a second table.
+Outer join is commonly used with tables having one too many relationships (1: M).

-3. Set-difference : The Set-difference operation is denoted by the symbol – .
+The symbol – denotes the Set-difference operation.
 It allows us to find tuples that are in one relation but are not in another relation.

-4. Cartesian product or Cross product : Cartesian product is denoted by the symbol x .
-It returns a relation on tuples whose schema contains all fields of X followed by the all fields of Y.
+The symbol x denotes the Cartesian product.
+It returns a relation on tuples whose schema contains all fields of X followed by all fields of Y.